ietf-rats-wg/ietf-rats-usecases/rats-usecases.md

 Equipment is often highly interconnected, so it’s also possible that attestation could be performed by neighboring devices.

-Specifically listed to be out of scope includes: Linux processes, assemblies of hardware/software created by end-customers, and equipment that is sleepy (check term).
+Specifically listed to be out of scope for the first generation includes:
+Linux processes, assemblies of hardware/software created by end-customers, and equipment that is sleepy.
+There is an intention to cover some of these are topics in future versions of the documents.

 The TCG Attestion leverages the TPM to make a series of measurements during the boot process, and to have the TPM sign those measurements.
 The resulting